-Pitt County emergency management adjusting to more calls from iPhone crash detections
+Pitt County Emergency Management adjusting to more calls from iPhone crash detections

 “We’re not seeing as many emergencies that are getting called into 911,” he said.
 “If it comes out of Greenville in the middle of the afternoon at two o’clock, and we’re not getting any other calls on it, we’re pretty sure it’s a false alarm, but we’re still sending people to go check on it.”

-With the changing technology, Pitt County emergency management is working on stay on top of it.
+With the changing technology, Pitt County Emergency Management is working on staying on top of it.

 This feature is automatically turned on for iPhone 14 and newer models.
-You can change the features by going into your setting and looking for the emergency SOS tab.
+You can change the features by going into your settings and looking for the emergency SOS tab.

 Hodges reminds people to pay attention to your phone if it’s talking to you or making a noise.
 That way you can make sure it’s not calling 911 in a non-emergency.